graphql/composite-schemas-spec/rfcs/enum-merging.md

 }
 ```

+### Open Questions

+Before deciding on an approach for merging enums, it's important to consider several fundamental questions:

+1. **Should Enums Be Consistent Across Subgraphs?**

+   - **Consistency Expectation**: Do we expect enums to be consistent across all subgraphs, or can they differ?
+   - **Implications**: If enums must be the same across subgraphs (e.g., shared types), all options are viable.
+If enums differ across subgraphs (e.g., `UserKind` enums that are not aligned), some methods may not work, and only context-based merging may be applicable.

+2. **Common Usage of Enums: Single-Direction or Bi-Directional?**

+   - **Usage Patterns**: Are shared enums most commonly used only as input, only as output, or both?
+   - **Workflow Optimization**: If most shared enums are only input or output, it's unwise to choose an approach that requires a lot of ceremony to implement changes.
+Optimizations in workflow depend on whether we optimize for single-direction or bi-directional enums.

+3. **Team Velocity and Coordination**

+   - **Independent Evolution**: In enterprises, teams often want to move at different speeds.
+Some approaches support this better than others.
+   - **Blocking Issues**: With strict equality, a team may be blocked until other subgraphs are updated and deployed, affecting development velocity.

+4. **Schema Governance Policies**

+   - **Input and Output Separation**: Organizations may enforce policies that no enum is ever used as both input and output (e.g., using `UserStatusInput` and `UserStatus`).
+   - **Impact on Evolution**: This separation can simplify evolution and remove the need for strict equality, as changes in output enums don't affect input enums.

+5. **Centralized Type Repository**

+   - **Domain-Wide Consistency**: Ensuring domain-wide enum equality can be achieved through a central type repository where all enums are stored.
+   - **Deployment Coordination**: Updating enums requires all subgraphs to redeploy with the updated enums, which can be managed through schema governance.

+6. **Balancing Runtime and Composition Errors**

+   - **Error Timing**: It's important to alert developers as early as possible to issues, preferably during composition rather than at runtime.
+   - **Schema Evolution**: However, we should not completely block schema evolution during composition.
+A balance must be struck to allow for progress while maintaining safety.

 ## Problem Statement

 Merging enums across subgraphs can lead to several issues that affect both the composition of the schema and its runtime behavior.
 The main problems are: